gagan0555/KAIROS/README.md

 *   **[Terminal] Agent Council Log:** View live multi-agent negotiation transcripts.
 *   **[Sliders] Priority Engine:** Dynamically adjust task weight variables from 0 to 100%.

-### 2. Seamless Interactive App Guide & Google Auth
+### 2. Seamless Interactive App Guide, Google Auth & Profile Customization
-*   **Interactive Walkthrough:** Replaces static text guides with a visual step-by-step onboarding wizard.
-It dynamically spotlights elements like the Dropzone, Chrono-Shield, and Focus Chamber with clear overlay instructions.
-*   **Google Authentication:** Streamlined login workflow that removes all friction.
+* **Google Authentication:** Streamlined login workflow that removes onboarding friction.
 No corporate or university ID is required; users validate with a single click to securely bind their calendar states.
+* **Dynamic User Profile Customization:** Immediately following a successful Google login event, the system prompts the user to input an editable display name and select a visual identity token from a curated preset library of avatar designs.
+This profile state writes directly to the local persistence layers and permanently projects the user's name and avatar avatar element into the global application header.
+* **Enhanced Multi-Stage Guided Tour:** Upgrades standard onboarding into an active, context-aware layout walkthrough wizard.
+The framework dynamically positions helpful explanatory tooltips directly adjacent to active UI elements (Dropzone, Chrono-Shield, Focus Chamber) complete with a live step progress indicator (e.g., 'Step 3 of 6') along with functional, highly visible 'Next' and 'Skip Tour' action anchors at every stage.

 ### 3. Database De-Confliction & Google Calendar API Logic
 To prevent task-overlapping scheduling chaos, the system implements a strict backend validation check (`checkTemporalOverlap`).
 Combined with a live Google Calendar API sync framework, the algorithm cross-evaluates calendar intervals: